-Retaliation Litigation Lawyer In Beverly Hills & Rancho Cucamonga, CA
+Retaliation Litigation Attorneys In Beverly Hills & Rancho Cucamonga, CA

 Retaliation cases involve allegations that one or more adverse employment actions were taken in response to an employee’s refusal to violate a statute, performance of a statutory obligation/right, or report of the violation of a statute.
 Retaliation laws protect employees who either refuse to break the law or are “whistleblowers”.
 Mehtani Law Offices handles a large number of retaliation cases.